tajsandhu/uMove-Client/README.md

 ### How to access uMove

-As of January 20th, 2020, you'll be able to access a web version of uMove by going to the link www.universityofmovement.com or umove.app.
+As of January 20th, 2020, you'll be able to access a web version of uMove by going to the link www.universityofmovement.com or www.umove.app.

 In the future we will be working on a frontend for both iOS and Android, so the user can have easier access with a phone.